kristofa/mock-http-server/README.md

 ## Changelog ##

+### 1.3-SNAPSHOT ###

++   Adapt MockHttpServer to Support request entities for which content length is not provided.
++   Update SimpleHttpResponseProvider so it supports specifying query parameters as part of path.

 ### 1.2 - 8th of June 2013 ###

 +   [Sam Starling](https://github.com/samstarling) : Make it possible to specify custom